Launfal501/legosorter/README.md

 Camera stand (a simple DYI cardboard one will work well)

+Recommended: white grid background (graph paper).
+In testing this improved the accuracy of the model by providing a reference point for individual piece size.

 ## Installation
 ### Install needed dependencies
 JetCam for camera interface